 Revision of a Job Description

 If necessary, the Line Manager will initiate a re-assessment of the current JD.
 If a change in the JD is required due to a change in the established processes (valid SOPs, WIs, etc.) or in connection with changes in organizational structure and functions, the change in the JD should be considered as part of the Action Plan for the proposed change.
-Such change must be carried out in accordance with the < <.
+Such change must be carried out in accordance with the SOP-05 Change Management.

 In other cases, when a change in the current JD provides for clarification and detailing, but does not affect the established processes, the Line Manager makes appropriate changes to the new draft, signs it, acquaints the employee with the new edition and changes, determines the training required, if necessary.